Archaeological Specialist (MA in Professional Practice, Work-Based Pathway)

 - Regular progress reviews with Training Advisor, apprentice and employer

-- Funded by the employer's Apprenticeship Levy contributions
+- Funded by the employer's Apprenticeship Levy contributions or by employer contribution (5% of cost)

 - Course code: 100299 Archaeology